hellerpdx/officepool/README.md

-This is a little project to scrape weekly scores from my CBS Sportsline fantasy league and produce graphs of the weekly results.
+This is a little project to scrape weekly scores from my CBS Sportsline office pool and produce graphs of the weekly results.

 TODO: